 PS – If you’re looking for more cherry recipes, check out this cherry recipe roundup with delicious ways to use both ripe sweet & tart cherries.

-Dark Chocolate Cherry Brownies - an indulgent treat that you'd never know was made with whole wheat flour and black beans!
+These chocolate cherry egg free brownies are a vegan-friendly, indulgent treat that you'd never know was made with whole wheat flour and black beans!

 - 1/2 cup black beans

 - 1/3 cup the liquid from the can of beans (aquafaba)

 - 1/3 cup applesauce